 If you really think that your website header can get away with just a logo and a search bar then we’re afraid we have some bad news for your developers.

-In 2021, website header design is as diverse and important as every other aspect of web design.
+Website header design is as diverse and important as every other aspect of web design.

 If you’re not maximizing your potential in your website header you are missing out and your visitors will know about it.

 While there are no hard and fast rules for header design there are absolutely some best practices that will catapult your website into the future and maximize conversions.